snowplow/snowplow/README.md

 If you would like help implementing a new tracker, trying a different ETL approach or loading SnowPlow events into an alternative database, **[get in touch] [contact]**!

+## Questions or need help?

+Contact us at support@snowplowanalytics.com or join our [SnowPlow Google Group] [snowplow-user].

 ## Copyright and license

 SnowPlow is copyright 2012 SnowPlow Analytics Ltd. Significant portions of `snowplow.js`